United-Codes/apexofficeedit-public/Wiki/(APEX) Installation.md

 ![](https://github.com/United-Codes/apexofficeedit-public/blob/main/images/docs/get_start_imp_sample_app_9.png?raw=true)

-9. If installation is terminated by error it can be verified after clicking the button **Install Summary** - summary presents status of installing all supporting objects.
+9. If the installation is terminated by error it can be verified after clicking the button **Install Summary** - summary presents the status of installing all supporting objects.

-10. When the sample application installation is successful, the last step is to update the plug-in component settings for RESTful service installed by the sample application supporting objects.
+10. When the sample application installation is successful, the last step is to update the plug-in component settings for the RESTful service installed by the sample application supporting objects.

 ![](https://github.com/United-Codes/apexofficeedit-public/blob/main/images/docs/get_start_imp_sample_app_10.png?raw=true)

 ## Configure the plug-in RESTful service

-In order to finish the sample application installation it is required to configure the plug-in RESTful service
+In order to finish the sample application installation, it is required to configure the plug-in RESTful service

 1. Fill in the instructions described in **The plug-in REST service configuration**
 2. Test the sample application